hazelweakly/hazelweakly.me/src/pages/about.md

 Hazel spends her days building out teams of humans as well as the systems and tooling to make life better for others.
 She currently serves as a Director of the Haskell Foundation, as a Fellow of the Nivenly Foundation, and is fondly known as the Infrastructure Witch of Hachyderm (a popular Mastodon instance).

-One of her favorite joys is the light on someone's face when they understand something for the first time.
+One of her favourite joys is the light on someone's face when they understand something for the first time.
 She also loves shooting pool, swing dancing, and boardgames.

 ## Other Information